-Remote Team Management: The 24 Best Tips for Leading Remote Teams in 2023
+Remote Team Management: Top Tips for Leading Remote Teams

-Remote work it’s a concept that has existed since the 70s but it was never used to its full potential until the beginning of the pandemic at the end of 2019.
-Nowadays, you’re able to see that word every day, on job openings, company policy, and even on the transformation of online jobs all over the world.
+Remote work is a concept that has existed since the 70s but it was never used to its full potential until the beginning of the pandemic, at the end of 2019.
+Nowadays, you’re able to see a ‘remote environment’ everywhere: on job openings, job boards, and LinkedIn descriptions while a company culture is defined by remote or hybrid team members.

-Throughout this article, you’ll discover the definition of remote team management, its importance, how to manage a remote team, and its challenges.
+Throughout this article, you’ll discover the definition of managing remote teams, its importance, how to manage remote employees, and its challenges.

 managing team remotely